jennybc/README-as-visual-index/README.md

     writeLines(paste0("![`", fig_files, "`](", fig_files, ")"), readme_file)
     ```

+List the figures, shove that inside the Markdown inline image syntax, write that to `README.md`.

+Certain behaviors will be rewarded:

+  * always create a PNG for each figure, even if just to supplement to some other format that is less web-friendly
+  * have directories just for figures
+  * be systematic with figure file names; don't create regular expression puzzles for yourself

-This snippet would be natural to include right after some code that mass produces figures.
+This snippet would be natural to include right after any code that mass produces figures.

 A simple, base R example using the `iris` data: